Is flipping a house a good idea?

 When you flip a house, you buy a property as a short-term investment with the goal of selling it quickly for significantly more money than you paid for it.
 Buy it low and sell it high.
 Fast.

 Most of the time, this involves doing what’s called a "fix and flip."
-That is, you buy a fixer upper house and make renovations and improvements that increase its value, so you can sell it at a higher price.
+That is, buy a fixer upper house and make renovations and improvements to increase its value, so it can be sold at a higher price.

 House-flipping professionals try to make these improvements quickly because they want to minimize the costs of owning the home.
 You typically need to pay a mortgage bill, property taxes, utilities, and homeowners insurance each month that you own a house.
 The more months you pay these costs before you sell the house, the less money you will make on the transaction.